stefanopalu/midmodule_assignment/README.md

 # Recursive Floyd Warshall algorithm

-In this project we created a new version of the Floyd Warshall algorithm that uses recursion
+In this project we created a new version of the Floyd Warshall algorithm that uses recursion.
+We also created a function that create random graph to use in the unit and performance tests.

 ## Table of Contents